• Skip to primary navigation

 Simple Heat Sensor Circuit using a Single Transistor

-This simple heat sensor circuit uses just one transistor and a special resistor that acts like a thermometer.
+This Simple Heat Sensor Circuit uses only one transistor and one special resistor like thermometer.

 Circuit Working: